David5p/The-Ashes-2025-2026/README.md

 - The Navbar used from Bootstrap is fully responsive working on all devices.
 - On Desktop screens the full menu is displayed with Home, Gallery, Schedule, Contact Us and Sign up to the Newsletter button shown.
+- The Sign up to the Newletter button is prominently displayed in the navbar so the user can clearly see and respond to the call to action.
 On Tablets and mobile screens the navbar becomes collapsible
 - The logo aligns to the left of the screen and is visible on all devices
-- On smaller devices, the menu becomes collapsible.
+- On smaller devices, the menu becomes collapsible with the Sign up to the Newsletter button featuring in thetablet and mobile menu.
 - The mobile nav button has been placed to the right for ease of use with one hand.
 - The navbar is fixed so it is visible at all times on the screen.
 - When the menu is collapsible and a user selects an option the menu collapses again so the content can be seen.